-(Matthew 28:16) Now the eleven disciples went to Galilee, to the mountain to which Jesus had directed them.
+(Matthew 28:16) Then the eleven disciples went away into Galilee, into a mountain where Jesus had appointed them.

 Matthew wrote a shortened version of Jesus' resurrection appearances and added some facts some of the other gospel writers omitted (this is to be expected of any biographer or Bible commentator).
 From the gospels we learn that the disciples did not immediately believe the women and do what Jesus commanded them to do through the women's testimony; however, the eleven did eventually go to Galilee as Jesus had commanded them (perhaps to the Mount of Transfiguration-see Matthew 17, or to the place where Jesus preached the Sermon on the Mount-see Matthew 5-7).
 They would never have gone back to Galilee to see Jesus if Jesus had not convinced them in Jerusalem that He was raised from the dead.
 Based on all the evidence they had, Jesus called them foolish and slow to believe (see Luke 24:25).
 The eleven went, perhaps along with others (the Bible does not tell us how many went); however, Jesus did appear to more than 500 at one time and this may be that time and place (see 1 Corinthians 15:6).